codewithsarfaraz/Calculator/README.md

 👤 Author
 ----------
-The Calculator Web App was created by **Sarfaraz**, a web development enthusiast and professional.
+The Calculator Web App was created by Md Sarfaraz Alam, a web development enthusiast and professional.

 📝 License
 ----------